 - BBA 4-Year Curriculum Outline: one concentration | dual concentration

 - BBA & BAccy Liberal Arts & Electives Information:

-Students interested in completing the BBA-Fall 2014 requirements can find information HERE.
+Special Note: students who entered GWSB prior to Fall 2014 and are interested in completing the BBA-Fall 2014 requirements instead can find application information here.

 For students who enter GWSB beginning Fall 2014: